 The weathered barns and covered bridges that I had painted, along with coastal lighthouses gave way to remote mountains and fields, rivers and waterfalls.
 I have a deep appreciation for the wilderness and chose to make that my main subject matter in my paintings.

-Gaining access to the beautiful vistas with my son while rock climbing is a real treat and those scenes have been the inspiration for many paintings of the high country.
+Gaining access to the beautiful vistas with my son while rock climbing was a real treat and those scenes have been the inspiration for many paintings of the high country.

 Rocks play such an important part in many of my landscapes.
 Other than an old country back road, a hay wagon trail through a mountain meadow or a hiking trail one will not find much impact of man in my art.